cannatag/ldap3/docs/manual/source/abstraction.rst

 - entries: the Entries returned by the Search operation

+- operations: a list of LDAP Operation performed in the last Cursor operation

+- errors: a list of LDAP Operation unsuccessful in the last Cursor operation

+- failed: a boolean that indicates if any LDAP operation failed in the last Cursor operation

 To perform a search Operation you can use any of the following methods: